DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 **All *changes to/editing of* passenger details (*except for wheelchair*) are subject to fees**<br>
 * If for example it is solely the passenger's wheelchair details that are changed the fee will be *GBP0.00*

+All fees and charges made by this App are recorded in the Transaction database in order for an Audit Trail to be created.<br>Every transaction record contains: the date the transaction was made, the Booking PNR, the amount and the 'user name'.

 ### Background Image
 Some of the images of the Features shown may differ slightly since the *Background Image* was added later on.